3 Tips for Choosing the Right Water Filter

 1. Know your water

-Find your water’s problem before purchasing a filter.
-A free water test can easily determine what, and how severe issues are with your water filter.
+Discover your water problem before purchasing a filter.
+A free water test can easily determine that the issues are with your water and how severe they are.
 A free water test can detect iron, hydrogen sulfide gas, methane, radioactivity, arsenic, acidity, chlorine, and many other issues.
 After receiving the results from the water test, determine what factors are important to you.
 Is a pH balanced water supply important when deciding the type of filter to purchase?
 If so, consider a water filter that concentrates on that issue.
 If reducing chlorine is your biggest concern, then finding a water filter that can remove chlorine is a smart investment.
 Many filters can remove a combination of problems, and your water filtration company can help you find a system that fits your unique needs.

 2. Know where to filter